 To corner pin, select a surface and click the Perspective Warp icon in the Toolbar or press W. Drag a corner of the Asset layer and release to pin it in place.
 Corner pinning edits can be reset by clicking the Reset button in the Properties Panel under Perspective.

 When one Surface is created, it is reusable on every Slide in the project.
 Unique content can be added to the same Surface on every individual Slide.

-If you refine the mask or structure of the main Surface, it applies globally to every slide.
+If you refine the mask or perspective of the main Surface, it applies globally to every slide.
 We designed slides to work in this way to make adjusting the content in your scene much more efficient.